Jesus glows in a Transfiguration1Jesus said, “Some of you standing here right now will live to see the awesome arrival of God’s kingdom. True.”

 39Jesus said, “Don’t stop him.
 No one who does a big and marvelous thing like that by invoking my name is going to say anything bad about me in the near future.
 40If they’re not against us, they’re with us.
 41Anyone who gives you a drink of water because you’re linked to the name Christ, that person has a reward coming.
 And that’s the truth.

 Why three tents?
-Since this happened less than a week after Jesus predicted the coming of God’s Kingdom (9:1), Peter may have thought the kingdom had come.
+Since this happened less than a week after Jesus predicted the coming of God’s kingdom (Mark 9:1), Peter may have thought the kingdom had come.
 The tents may have been to commemorate the event, much like Jews commemorated the exodus out of slavery in Egypt.
 They did this by building small huts and living in them for seven days.
 It’s called the Feast of Tabernacles.
-Jews not only used this time to reflect on where they came from.
-They looked forward to the day they would be freed again, this time from Roman occupation.
+Jews not only used this time to reflect on where they came from but also looked forward to the day they would be freed again, this time from Roman occupation.
 Many expected that the Messiah would lead the way as a warrior king.
 Big surprise: the Messiah is a pacifist rabbi.

 Possibly Peter’s house in Capernaum, which became the ministry headquarters of Jesus.